pikapods/docs.pikapods.com/manage/database.md

 **Security Considerations**

 For improved security, it's essential to keep the database access feature disabled when you're not actively using it.
 This helps protect your data and minimize potential security risks.

+## Import and Export the Pod's Database

+After enabling database access, you can use Adminer's import and export features to replace the whole database, if needed.
+Be sure the pod is stopped when doing this.